openjdk/guide/src/guide/hotspot-development.md

 # HotSpot Development

-See [Working With Pull Requests] for generic guidance and requirements around pushing changes.
+See [Working With Pull Requests] for generic guidance and requirements around integrating changes.
 For the HotSpot codebase there are a few additional requirements:

 * Your change must have been approved by two reviewers out of which at least one is also a [Reviewer](https://openjdk.org/bylaws#reviewer)
 * Your change must have passed through HotSpot tier 1 testing with zero failures (See tier1 definition in `test/hotspot/jtreg/TEST.groups`.)